There’s a major reorientation around the patient experience happening in almost every healthcare system in the U.S.

 This phase is dedicated to making sense of data collected with a rich, expert perspective.
 Although organizations are reasonably good at gathering data about their patients, data alone fails to communicate the frustrations and experiences.
 A story can do that, and that’s what we do.
 Translate data into the patient journey story.

 We begin with a series of sorting and clustering to define:

 Stages: How would patients describe the stages of their journey?
 How different is the way they tell their story from the way a provider or hospital staff member would tell it?

 Actions, mindsets, thoughts, and emotions: Here, we break down behaviors and tasks your patients take, and what they think and feel.
 It’s impossible to overstate the importance these play because these are essentially key motivators behind every decision your patients make.

 Touchpoints and channels: Touchpoints are times your medical practice and your patients interact — including those you have little to no control over.
 How do patients experience these touchpoints?
 Do the existing channels for each touchpoint (the way it is currently delivered) support what the patient needs at that point in their journey?

 In phase three, we zoom out to look at the big picture — the themes and patterns that span across patients' entire journey — and transform those into needs, insights, and opportunities.
 We review:

 Unmet needs: We determine what the patient is actually seeking when they access your services: Are they just seeking a diagnosis and treatment plan?
 Warm competence like eye contact and empathy?
-Human connection?
-What are the real needs and motivations that are driving their actions and their evaluation of their experience?
+Human connection in the exam room or phone calls with your staff?
+What are the real needs and motivations that are driving their actions and their evaluation of their care experience?